Presentation: Child with hypertrophic cardiomyopathy

 - For paediatric cardiomyopathy, there are several available indications, including the below.

 - R131 Hypertrophic cardiomyopathy: This indication investigates single-gene, non-syndromic causes of hypertrophic cardiomyopathy.
-It includes whole exome sequencing or medium gene panel sequencing.
+It includes whole exome sequencing (WES) or medium gene panel sequencing.

 - In some patients, a specific disease may be strongly suspected (for example, Barth syndrome) and isolated testing may be appropriate.

-- For tests that do not include WGS, you will need to:
+- For tests that do not include WGS, including R131 and expedited R135, you will need to:

-- complete an NHS GMS test order form with details of the proband and their parents, including details of the phenotype (refer to human phenotype ontology (HPO) terms or the clinical summary) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support); and
+- complete an NHS GMS test order form with details of the affected individual (proband) and their parents where available, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support in completing WGS-specific forms);

-- complete an NHS GMS record of discussion form for each person being tested (for example, if you are undertaking trio testing of an affected child and their parents, you will need three forms).
+- complete an NHS GMS record of discussion (RoD) form for each person being tested – for example, if you are undertaking trio testing of an affected individual and their parents, you will need three RoD forms (see How to complete a RoD form for support); and

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.